dmpstats/Avian_Cluster_Detection/README.md

 ### Null or error handling

-- **Start Date for Clustering**: If `NULL`, start date will be set to two weeks prior to the latest timestamp of the input data.
+- **Clustering Start Timepoint**: If `NULL`, start date will be set to two weeks prior to the latest timestamp of the input data.

-- **End Date for Clustering**: If `NULL`, end date will be set to the latest timestamp of the input data.
+- **Clustering End Timepoint**: If `NULL`, end date will be set to the latest timestamp of the input data.